 This needs to be done not just in the retelling of true crime stories, but in real life, too.

-In the past year, I’ve seen several biopic productions announced that involve victims of police violence.
+In the past year, I’ve seen several biopic productions announced that spotlight victims of police violence.
 One about Sandra Bland was released a few months ago.
-I recall seeing that one about Michael Brown is being made.
+I recall seeing one about Michael Brown is being made.
 Even fictional films like The Hate U Give address police violence against people of color.
 Many of these kinds of films are headed by black people, and this is obviously great.
 These stories should be told and known.
 But why do we as a society only allow black stories when they involve suffering?
-How disgusting is it that the general public eats up movies about slavery and poverty and police violence, and for the most part turn a blind eye to original and unique stories by and about black people?
-We white people can wring their hands about how sad these stories are all we want, but we are making no actual change with the power we have.
+How disgusting is it that the general public eats up movies about slavery and poverty and police violence, but for the most part turn a blind eye to original and unique stories by and about black people?
+We white people can wring our hands about how sad these stories are all we want, but we are making no actual change with the power we have.

 4. Stop glorifying murder and murderers.